dkuryakin/FFmpeg/HLS.md

 - **Positive jump:** PTS jumps forward significantly (e.g., packet loss)

 When `hls_pts_discontinuity_exit=1` and a discontinuity is detected:
+- **Graceful exit:** Current segment is properly finished and written to playlist
-- FFmpeg exits with error code
+- FFmpeg exits with error code after segment finalization
 - Allows external process manager to restart the stream

 ### Disable Discontinuity Exit